Yandex Cloud

 • trunk_connection_id: ID of the trunk the private connection was created in.

-• vlan_id: VLAN ID for the private connection in 802.1Q trunk.
+• vlan_id: VLAN ID for this private connection in the 802.1Q trunk.
 This value is selected by the customer.
 It must be different from the VLAN IDs of the previously set up private connections in this trunk.

 • ipv4_peering: Group of IP/BGP connectivity parameters for the private connection: